phoebetronic/getlin/active/harrel/README.md

 # harrel

 A form of hard ReLu activation.
 The minimum threshold may not be lower than 0.05 in any case.
-That ensures for instance neutral automas having their internal pointer states exactly at zero to be updated at least 5% of the time.
+That ensures for instance neutral Automas having their internal pointer states exactly at zero to be updated at least 5% of the time.
 Above that minimum threshold, activation probability grows linearly like a classical ReLu.
 The following figure can be rendered by running the code below via `go run